 Remarketing is not a marketing buzzword for stalking.

 Admittedly, when done wrong, it can come across that way to would-be customers that see your logo or products lurking around online, following them everywhere they go.
 But when done right and with tact, it can do wonders for app growth.

 So, when does remarketing go from creepy to cool?

 When you take the time to answer these questions:

 Don’t worry; you don’t need to toil over these answers alone.
 We’re going to address them in this article.

-Because in a world where 48% of people have disabled push alerts, 1/3 of apps don’t send any in-app messages, and the average working professional receives about 125 emails per day, your app is competing pretty darn hard for attention.
+Because in a world where 62% of iOS users and 31% of Android users have disabled push alerts, the average person uses 30 apps per month, and working professionals receive about 121 emails per day, your app is competing pretty darn hard for attention.